The Vincent Lopez Show: CBS Television version

 Six years later, Lopez hosted a similar program on CBS Television.
 The DuMont version featured notable performers including Ray Barr, Lee Russell, Barry Valentino, and Ann Warren, all series regulars.
 Dinner Date also featured guest stars such as Cab Calloway, Arthur Tracy, and Woody Herman.

+Lopez's show went on CBS's nationwide network after it debuted as a local program in New York City.
+Performers included Judy Lynn, Teddy Norman, Eddie O'Connor, Johnny Messner, Johnny Amorosa, and Danny Davis.
+The half-hour program was broadcast from New York at 7 p.m.
+Eastern Time on Saturdays.

 Episode status

 A single kinescope of a 1950 episode survives at the UCLA Film and Television Archive.